13+ data-driven LinkedIn tactics for B2B marketers and founders

 Source: SayWhat “State of the Algorithm”, 2025

-2. Create Infographics for 5x Higher Engagement
+2. Create infographics for 5x higher engagement

 Infographics deliver 5.4× more impressions than standard text posts.
 They’re highly savable and shareable, which boosts algorithmic reach.
+Hristo Butchvarov shares four effective design templates:

 Do this: Use visual hierarchy and break complex topics into clean, actionable blocks.

-3. Switch to Vertical Video Format
+3. Switch to vertical video format

 Vertical videos generate 71% more impressions than horizontal ones.
 Over 57% of LinkedIn users engage via mobile, which makes mobile-first video essential.
+Adobe understands that its audience is visually-oriented, using video to showcase the creative capabilities of its software.

 Do this: Use the 9:16 format, keep videos under 45 seconds, and include captions.